MicrosoftDocs/customer-voice/fp-docs/embed-web-page.md

 ## Update a webpage's source code

-After generating the embed code, you must add it to your webpage's source code.
-Then you create a method that calls the **renderSurvey** function to render the survey on the webpage.
+After generating the embed code, you must add it to your webpage's source code and create a method that calls the **renderSurvey** function to render the survey on the webpage.
 You must ensure that the values in the **renderSurvey** function are passed in the same order as the survey variables that are defined in the **renderSurvey** function in the embed code.

 For an inline survey, a parent **div** container must be defined for the survey to be displayed.

 ### Scenario to embed an inline survey

-Let's say you want to embed an inline survey into your webpage, and you've created two survey variables (**Email** and **PageTitle**).
+Let's say you've created a survey with two additional survey variables (**Email** and **PageTitle**).
+You want to embed the survey as inline into your webpage and load the survey as soon as the page loads.
 The embed code is generated as follows:

 ```JavaScript
 <script src="https://www.contoso.com/Embed.js" type="text/javascript"></script><link rel="stylesheet" type="text/css" href="https://www.contoso.com/Embed.css" /><script type = "text/javascript" >function renderSurvey(parentElementId, FirstName, LastName, Email, PageTitle){var se = new SurveyEmbed("JtSG9ha000000000020pTSB1AovM_5u8bQH1UQjlNQjZRWV0000000000","https://www.contoso.com/");var context = {"FirstName": FirstName,"LastName": LastName,"Email": Email,"PageTitle": PageTitle,};se.renderInline(parentElementId, context);}</script>